 Why Opt for Gel Stains on Douglas Fir Wood?

 You should always keep in mind that it is softwood with large and small pores.
-So, again, our experts recommend using gel stains to prevent smudges and stain bubbles during the staining process.
+So, again, I recommend using gel stains to prevent smudges and stain bubbles during the staining process.

 Forms a Film on the Wood Surface